‘Why? Why? Why?’ Ukraine’s Mariupol descends into despair

 “Our defenders will defend to the last bullet,” he said.
 “But people are dying without water and food, and I think in the next several days we will count hundreds and thousands of deaths.”

-Lori Hinnant in Paris, and Andrew Meldrum in Cape Town, South Africa, contributed to this report.
+Hinnant reported from Paris.
+Vasylisa Stepanenko contributed to this report, along with Andrew Meldrum in Cape Town, South Africa.

 Follow the AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine